When your leg was still your leg

-Then, in a copse of dense cool fern vexed only by deer,
+Then in a copse of dense cool fern

 Song of Cyclops

-Remember it was I who sent you away
+Remember, it was me who shipped you away

 I knew it was an execution.